-- i) Common Staircases and Corridors

-- ii) Fire Safety Provision of Means of Access for Fire Fighting and Rescue, Means of Escape in Case of Fire and Fire Resisting Construction

-- iii) Common Facilities (including lift installation, refuse disposal facilities, emergency lighting, fire services installations, drainage system etc.)

-- iv) Communal Metalworks

-- v) Plant Rooms and Other Services Rooms

-- vi) Any UBW Identified
+- Common Staircases and Corridors - ii) Fire Safety Provision of Means of Access for Fire Fighting and Rescue, Means of Escape in Case of Fire and Fire Resisting Construction - iii) Common Facilities (including lift installation, refuse disposal facilities, emergency lighting, fire services installations, drainage system etc.) - iv) Communal Metalworks - v) Plant Rooms and Other Services Rooms - vi) Any UBW Identified in particular those may affect safety occupation of the Building c) Internal Condition of Units or Other Related Areas

-Defects or deficiencies of above elements should be clearly identified in the report.
+The location, nature and quantum of defects or deficiencies of above elements should be clearly identified in the report.